cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

   - Install the required extension (e.g.: WPscan, https://wordpress.com/plugins/wpscan, leveraging Jetpack) to scan extensions and vulnerabilities.
   - Run a scan;
      - if malicious extension found, mark its name and URL as IOC.
+- If there is no tool to scan the CMS extensions, review them one by one.
+  - if malicious extension found, mark its name and URL as IOC.

 ## Public scanner
 - Run a scan of the website(s) URL(s) with https://urlscan.io/ and https://sitecheck.sucuri.net/;